 Comparing hydraulic assisted and manual crimpers, the hydraulic assisted are less expensive and require much less effort to operate.
 The manual crimping tool, on the other hand, requires more effort to operate and are more expensive.

-To recap, here are my recommended 11 automotive tools to get for an electric vehicle conversion.
+To recap, here are my recommended 11 automotive tools to get for your electric vehicle conversion.

 Here are couple more resources that you might be interested in: